Tiling window manager

-In computing, a tiling window manager is a window manager with an organization of the screen into mutually non-overlapping frames, as opposed to the more common approach (used by stacking window managers) of coordinate-based stacking of overlapping objects (windows) that tries to fully emulate the desktop metaphor.
+In computing, a tiling window manager is a window manager with the organization of the screen often dependent on mathematical formulas to organise the windows into a non-overlapping frame.
+This is opposed to the more common approach used by stacking window managers, which allow the user to drag windows around, instead of windows snapping into a position.
+This allows for a different style of organization, although it departs from the traditional desktop metaphor.

 History

 Xerox PARC

-The first Xerox Star system (released in 1981) tiled application windows, but allowed dialogs and property windows to overlap.
+The first Xerox Star system (released in 1981) tiled application windows, but allowed dialog boxes and property windows to overlap.
 Later, Xerox PARC also developed CEDAR (released in 1982), the first windowing system using a tiled window manager.

 Various vendors

 Next in 1983 came Andrew WM, a complete tiled windowing system later replaced by X11.
 Microsoft's Windows 1.0 (released in 1985) also used tiling (see sections below).
 In 1986 came Digital Research's GEM 2.0, a windowing system for the CP/M which used tiling by default.
-One of the early (created in 1988) tiling WMs was Siemens' RTL, up to today a textbook example because of its algorithms of automated window scaling, placement and arrangement, and (de)iconification.
+One of the early (created in 1988) tiling WMs was Siemens' RTL, up to today a textbook example because of its algorithms of automated window scaling, placement, and arrangement, and (de)iconification.
 RTL ran on X11R2 and R3, mainly on the "native" Siemens systems, e.g., SINIX.
 Its features are described by its promotional video.
 The Andrew Project (AP or tAP) was a desktop client system (like early GNOME) for X with a tiling and overlapping window manager.

 MacOS X 10.11 El Capitan released in September 2015 introduces new window management features such as creating a full-screen split view limited to two app windows side-by-side in full screen by holding down the full-screen button in the upper-left corner of a window.

+Dynamic window manager

+In computing, a dynamic window manager is a tiling window manager where windows are tiled based on preset layouts between which the user can switch.
+Layouts typically have a main area and a secondary area.
+The main area usually shows one window, but one can also change the number of windows in this area.
+Its purpose is to reserve more space for the more important window(s).
+The secondary area shows the other windows.
+Tiling window managers that don't use layouts are called manual tiling window managers.
+They let the user decide where windows should be placed.